Churn Prediction Model

-Creating of new features or transforming existing ones (for example transforming categorical data to OneHotEncoded).
+Creating new features or transforming existing ones (for example transforming categorical data to OneHotEncoded).

 Also changing all non-number values in numbers (for example: male to 0, female to 1, LabelEncoding).

-Some of continues features we transform to normal distribution using log1p operation.
+Some of the continues features we transform to a normal distribution using log1p operation.

 In this part we develop different kinds of models.
 Often, they need differently transformed data.